mearley24/ai-inventory-app/README.md

 - Clean, minimalist interface with large, readable time displays
 - **🔗 Assign inventory items to projects** - Track which products are used for each job
 - View assigned item counts on each project card
+- **📄 Proposal Upload** ⭐ NEW! - Upload proposals/BOMs to auto-create projects with stock tracking
+- **📊 Stock Level Warnings** - See which proposal items are low or out of stock
+- **👤 Client Information** - Store client name and email with each project

 ### 🤖 AI Features
 - Smart product identification from barcodes